zmc/ceph-devstack/README.md

   * `setsebool -P container_manage_cgroup=true`
   * `setsebool -P container_use_devices=true`

-`ceph-devstack doctor` will check the above and report any issues.
+`ceph-devstack doctor` will check the above and report any issues along with suggested remedies; its `--fix` flag will apply them for you.

 ## Setup